 For young adults, who are not able to participate in formal schooling, we offer vocational training opportunities.
-Currently, there are 18 trainees learning a variety of job skills including: sewing, cloth dyeing, hair design, woodworking, motorcycle repair, and construction.
+Currently, there are 39 trainees learning a variety of job skills including: sewing, cloth dyeing, hair design, woodworking, motorcycle repair, and construction.
 Each trainee is matched with a business in the closest city, Tamale.
 Most trainees study and work as apprentices for two years.
-During the program, learning progress is assessed through interviews of both the trainee and the local business owner.
-Additionally, families and trainees meet with the project coordinator to ensure that everyone is committed to the program.
+Learning progress is assessed through interviews of both the trainee and the local business owner.
+Additionally, families and trainees meet with the project coordinator to ensure that everyone is committed to and benefitting from the program.
 Engage Globally provides training fees, averaging $600 per year, and required supplies such as tools for each trade.
-In some cases, we also provide transportation funding or a bicycle.
+In some cases, we also provide funding for transportation and a daily meal.
 This project contributes to Engage Globally's larger focus on gender equity.
-Two-thirds of the trainees are young women, which helps to increase economic opportunities and to reduce gender inequalities.
+Two-thirds of the trainees are young women, which helps increase economic opportunities and reduce gender inequalities.

 Small business development

 The first trainees participated in two year seamstress preparation programs.
 Upon graduation, the three young women were given a grant to open their own seamstress shop.
 Community members volunteered to construct the shop.
 This was the first formal woman owned business in our partner villages.
 Today, the seamstress shop co-owners are training new vocational students to become seamstresses.
 Other graduates have also begun to open their own businesses including bicycle repair and smock making.